Lee-AnnC/True_Essence/README.md

 - The photograph for the hero image was sourced from [womansworld](https://www.womansworld.com/posts/mental-health/essential-oils-for-anxiety)

-- Where possible the links to the images for the products and blogs were taken directly from the source image url.
+- Where possible the links to the images for the products and blogs were taken directly from the source image URL.

 - On occasion when this did not work the image was copied to my local machine and then uploaded to my [imgBB](https://leec.imgbb.com/) account, where I took the link from instead.